-The Semaphore of Saint-Quay-Portrieux was built on a promontory 100 metres above sea-level.
+The Semaphore was built on a promontory 100 metres above sea-level.
 It allows to keep watch over the maritime traffic of the Saint-Brieuc Bay.

-At the foot of the semaphore, on the customs officers' path, there is a panoramic view from the Bréhat archipelago to the Cap Fréhel.
+From the pointe du Sémaphore, there is a panoramic view from the Bréhat archipelago to the Cap Fréhel.
 A viewpoint indicator allows you to locate all the main landmarks along the coastline and across the bay.